tkonopka/Rcssplot/README.md

 &nbsp;

-Copyright (c) 2015-2018 Tomasz Konopka
+## Acknowledgments

-Many thanks to contributors: FrancoisGuillem, nfultz
+Many thanks to the CRAN team and contributors: FrancoisGuillem, nfultz